LaetusNox/GPCoursework2020-21/Tutorial_1_ProgressBar.md

 Step 5:
  In the Inspector under the Rect Transform, click the Anchor Select.
 Hold Alt down, go down to the 'Stretch' section and select the option ``Fill to Parent``.
-Set the image type to 'Filled' in the
+Set the image type to 'Filled' in the image component.

 Step 6: